Tuition & Financial Aid

 Awards are made on a one-year basis and require re-application every year.
 MPFS is committed to supporting a student through graduation unless there is an upward change in financial circumstances.

 Applying for Financial Aid

-Once the admissions process is complete, parents may apply for financial aid by obtaining a Financial Aid Packet from the Admissions Office and submitting the required paperwork to the School & Student Service for Financial Aid (SSS) by the deadlines noted in the Packet.
+Once the admissions process is complete, parents may apply for financial aid by submitting the required paperwork to the School & Student Service for Financial Aid (SSS).
 Need analysis accomplished by SSS is used to help determine aid grants.

 Begin the process by going to School & Student Services and clicking on the prompt to complete your Parents' Financial Statement (PFS).

 The Committee on Financial Aid reviews all applications and allocates grants beginning in early Spring.
 All aid decisions are based on financial need.
 If the aid grant is deemed insufficient for the student to attend the school by the family, and all deadlines have been met, the registration deposit will be refunded.